box-community/Box-Skill-AWS-Video-Summarizer-Python/README.md

-# Welcome to your CDK Python project!
+# Box Bedrock Skill

-This is a blank project for CDK development with Python.
+This is a CDK development project with Python.

 The `cdk.json` file tells the CDK Toolkit how to execute your app.